replicatedhq/replicated-automation/customer/autostartup/README.md

 Scripts to automatically startup/shutdown the entire Replicated environment

-Only supports AKA at present (leveraging the safe-shutdown capability which will soon be added to KOTS)
+Only supports AKA and KOTS at present

 * Modify vars.sh to refer to the 6 instances and the zones they were in.
 * Name of the kubernetes context/credentials, which is needed for these scripts to work.